 That sounds really cool, what do I need to actually play a game?

 Okay, so you have the rules, now you need a gang!
 This is actually the easiest part.
-All of the seven house gangs in Necromunda are available in plastic from GW.
-Additionally, Forge World has released multiple weapon packs for each gang (with Enforcers pending) that totally open up the armament options.
+All of the six house gangs in Necromunda are available in plastic from GW.
+Additionally, Forge World has released multiple weapon packs for each gang that totally open up the armament options.
 There are also hangers-on, bounty hunters, hive scum, and brutes available from GW and FW to fill out the Underhive weirdos that you might need during a campaign.
 Not everything represented in the rules is available as a model, but the vast majority is right there and ready to buy.